tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

 You'll notice that GitHub Desktop will actually show you any changes you made to these files on the right hand side of the panel.
 You can click on each file to review these changes.

->Note: Wait a minute, where is the `other` folder?
+>Note: Wait a minute, where is the `reports` folder?
 Git will ignore folders that are empty.

 >Note: To the right of each file, you'll see a `+` in a box.
 This indicates that these are newly added files.
 If you were to delete a file, you would see a `-`, and if you modify an existing file, you'll see a `dot`